Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Diff-Max: Formulation and Design

-Our objective is to maximize the total utility function by optimally choosing the flow rates $x_s$, $\forall s \in \Sset$, as well as the following variables at each node: the amount of data traffic that should be routed to each neighbor node; \ie $f_{i,j}^{s}$, the link transmission rates; \ie $h_{i,j}$.
+Our objective is to maximize the total utility by optimally choosing the flow rates $x_s$, as well as the amount of data traffic that should be routed to each neighbor node; \ie $f_{i,j}^{s}$, and the link transmission rates; \ie $h_{i,j}$.

 The first constraint is the flow conservation constraint at the network layer: at every node $i$ and for each flow $s$, the sum of the total incoming traffic, \ie $\sum_{j \in \Nset} h_{j,i}^{s}$ and exogenous traffic, \ie $x_s$ should be equal to the total outgoing traffic from the network layer, \ie $\sum_{j \in \Nset} f_{i,j}^{s}$.
-The second constraint is also the flow conservation constraint, but at the link layer; the link transmission rate; \ie $h_{i,j}$ should be larger than the incoming traffic; \ie $\sum_{s \in \Sset} f_{i,j}^{s}$.
-Note that this constraint is inequality, because the link transmission rate can be larger than the actual data traffic.
-The third constraint shows the relationship between the network and link layer per-flow data rates.
-The last constraint shows that the vector of link transmission rates, $\boldsymbol h = \{h_1, ..., h_l, ... h_L\}$ should be the element of the available link rates; $\tilde{\Gamma}$.
-Note that $\tilde{\Gamma}$ is different than $\Gamma_{\boldsymbol C(t)}$ in the sense that $\tilde{\Gamma}$ is characterized with the loss probability over each link; $p_l$, $\forall l \in \Lset$, rather than the channel state vector; $\boldsymbol C(t)$.
+The second constraint is the flow conservation constraint at the link layer; the link transmission rate; \ie $h_{i,j}$ should be larger than the incoming traffic; \ie $\sum_{s \in \Sset} f_{i,j}^{s}$.
+Note that this constraint is an inequality, because the link transmission rate can be larger than the actual data traffic.
+The third constraint gives the relationship between the network and link layer per-flow data rates, and the last constraint requires that the vector of link transmission rates, $\boldsymbol h = \{h_1, ..., h_l, ... h_L\}$ should be the element of the available link rates; $\tilde{\Gamma}$.
+Note that $\tilde{\Gamma}$ is different than $\Gamma_{\boldsymbol C(t)}$ in the sense that $\tilde{\Gamma}$ represents long-term average rates rather than instantaneous rates.

-The first and second constraints are key to our work, because they determine the incoming and outgoing flow relationships at the network and link layers, respectively.
-Such an approach separates routing from scheduling, and assigns the routing to the network layer and scheduling to the link layer.
+The first two constraints are key to our work, because they determine the incoming and outgoing flow relationships at the network and link layers, respectively.
+This approach separates routing and scheduling, and assigns the routing to the network layer and scheduling to the link layer.
 Note that if these constraints are combined in such a way that incoming rate from a node and exogenous traffic should be smaller than the outgoing traffic for each flow, we obtain the backpressure solution \cite{lin_schroff_tutorial}, \cite{lin_schroff_paper}.